C. P. Krishnan Nair: Early life and military career

 Nair was born in a village in Kannur district in northern Kerala on 9 February 1922.
 At the time the village was located in the Malabar District of the Madras Presidency of the British Raj.
 Nair was one of eight children.
 His father, Appu Nair, worked as a government bill collector earning a monthly income of ₹9.
 During a visit by the Maharaja of Chirakkal to his school, Nair wrote and recited a poem in the Maharaja's honour.
 The poem impressed the Maharaja and he awarded Nair a lifetime scholarship.
 During his teenage years Nair met Communist leaders such as P. Krishna Pillai and A.K.
 Gopalan.

 Nair joined the Indian independence movement at the age of 13.
 He traveled to Bangalore in 1942 to join the Indian Army, and was posted as wireless officer in Abbottabad (in present-day Pakistan).

 He became an aid of Netaji Shubhash Chandra Bose and later came in close contact with leaders of Indian Freedom Movement.

 He rose to the rank of Captain in the Maratha Light Infantry.

 Later career

 After resigning from the Army in 1951, Nair helped establish the All India Handloom Board.
 At the board he played a major role in marketing hand-spun Indian yarn in the United States.
-Through frequent business trips to Europe and the United States, Nair gained exposure to international hotels such as Adlon Kempinski, Dorchester Savoy, George Shanvk and Waldorf Astoria, which would inspire his own eventual entry into the hospitality industry.
+Through frequent business trips to Europe and the United States, Nair gained exposure to international hotels such as Adlon Kempinski, Dorchester, Savoy, George V and Waldorf-Astoria, which would inspire his own eventual entry into the hospitality industry.

 In 1958, he joined hands with Brooks Brothers to announce Bleeding Madras fabric, which later had clients like Tommy Hilfiger, Wal-Mart, Liz Claiborne and Macy's.

 Later that year, he started a lace-weaving unit in Sahar, Mumbai.